 Shredder fluff is currently landfilled, because of the economic costs of separating it out once it has been shredded into fist size pieces.
 Although landfilling consumes very small amounts of energy, in the UK there are new restrictions on the amount of material that is landfilled.
 Reasons for this are along the lines of chemicals leaching into the water supply.

-Methods are being developed to process this residual material so that the new ELV directive can be met (95% of cars recycled by 2015) involving large amounts of research and development in the recycling of polymeric materials, again illustrating the important role materials science plays in improving the sustainability of our planet.
+Methods are continually being developed to process this residual material so that the new ELV directive can be met (95% of cars recycled from 2015) involving large amounts of research and development in the recycling of polymeric materials, again illustrating the important role materials science plays in improving the sustainability of our planet.
 Materials developed from biological materials that are sustainable and can be recycled are coming into use, for example, in Ford’s Model-U car.

 The Model U is helping encourage development of materials that are safe to produce, use and recycle over and over again in a cradle-to-cradle cycle.
 These materials never become waste, but instead are nutrients that either feed healthy soil or the manufacturing processes without moving down the value chain.